lewjae/Micromouse/README.md

 #### Method

-Used A* like approach for exploring and learning unknown mazes and Dynamic Programming for finding its the fastest path.
+Used A* like approach for exploring and learning unknown mazes and Dynamic Programming for finding its fastest path.

 #### Usage